 Grifter pic about two losers joined at the hip cannot quite reconcile its various agendas.
-"Slingshot” succeeds in marrying its component genres only by shifting them all into a minor key.
+At once a moody character piece, class-crossed romance, repressed homoerotic thriller and stalled road movie, “Slingshot” succeeds in marrying its component genres only by shifting them all into a minor key.
 Boasting a strong sense of place and a standout perf by Thora Birch in her nouveau blond period, desultory charm of helmer/co-scripter Jay Alaimo’s debut feature should assure it at least a cable slot.